mrpowers-io/spark-fast-tests/README.md

 ## Simple examples

-The `assertSmallDatasetEquality` method can be used to compare two Datasets (or two DataFrames).
+The `assertSmallDataFrameEquality` method can be used to compare two DataFrames.

 ```scala
 val sourceDF = Seq(